Sukumar1118/Food-Order/Notes/Inception.md

 ====================

 # What is React?
-    # React is JS library can be used on any small portion of the app like header, footer,
+    # React is open source JS library & can be used on any small portion of the app like header, footer,
         sidebar etc. like any other JS library in our existing application.

-# Why React is known as ‘React’?
-    # The name ‘React’ was chosen because the library was designed to allow developers to react
-        to changes in state and data within an application, and to update the user interface in a declarative and efficient manner.

 # React uses:
     # It can be used to develop:
-                            1. Web applications
+                            1. Web applications.
                             2. Mobile applications.
                             3. Large-scale enterprise applications etc.

+# Why React is known as ‘React’?
+    # The name ‘React’ was chosen because the library was designed to allow developers to react
+        to changes in state and data within an application, and to update the user interface in a declarative and efficient manner.

 # What is Library?
-    # Library is a collections of prewritten code snippets that can be used and reused to
-        perform certain tasks.
+    # Library is a collections of prewritten code snippets that can be used to perform certain tasks.
         A particular JavaScript library code can be plugged into application code which leads to faster development and fewer vulnerabilities to have errors.
     Examples: React, jQuery

 # What is Framework?